-^z School of Geospatial Engineering and Science, Sun Yat-Sen University, Zhuhai, China ^{} TL and SK are co-first authors and contributed equally to this work.
 ABSTRACT: Climate observations inform about the past and present state of the climate system.
-They underpin climate science, feed into policies for adaptation and mitigation, and increase awareness of the impacts of climate change.
-The Global Climate Observing System (GCOS), a body of the World Meteorological Organization (WMO) assesses the maturity of the required observing system and gives guidance for its development.
-The Essential Climate Variables (ECVs) are central to GCOS and the global community must monitor them with the highest standards in the form of Climate Data Records (CDR).
-Today, a single ECV - the sea ice ECV - encapsulates all aspects of the sea-ice environment.
-In the early 1990s it was a single variable (sea-ice concentration) but is today an umbrella for four variables (adding thickness, edge/extent, and drift).
-In this contribution, we argue that GCOS should from now on consider a set of seven ECVs (sea-ice concentration, thickness, snow-depth, surface temperature, surface albedo, age, and drift).
-These seven ECVs are critical and cost-effective to monitor with existing satellite Earth Observation capability.
-We advise against placing these new variables under the umbrella of the single sea ice ECV.
-To start a set of distinct ECVs is indeed critical to avoid adding to the sub-optimal situation we experience today, and to reconcile the sea ice variables with the practice in other ECV domains.
-This work was presented at the 29th GCOS Steering Committee meeting in December 2021.
+47 They underpin climate science, feed into policies for adaptation and mitigation, and increase 48 awareness of the impacts of climate change.
+The Global Climate Observing System (GCOS), a body 49 of the World Meteorological Organization (WMO) assesses the maturity of the required observing 50 system and gives guidance for its development.
+The Essential Climate Variables (ECVs) are central 51 to GCOS and the global community must monitor them with the highest standards in the form of 52 Climate Data Records (CDR).
+Today, a single ECV - the sea ice ECV - encapsulates all aspects of 53 the sea-ice environment.
+In the early 1990s it was a single variable (sea-ice concentration) but is 54 today an umbrella for four variables (adding thickness, edge/extent, and drift).
+In this contribution, 55 we argue that GCOS should from now on consider a set of seven ECVs (sea-ice concentration, 56 thickness, snow-depth, surface temperature, surface albedo, age, and drift).
+These seven ECVs 57 are critical and cost-effective to monitor with existing satellite Earth Observation capability.
+We 58 advise against placing these new variables under the umbrella of the single sea ice ECV.
+To start a 59 set of distinct ECVs is indeed critical to avoid adding to the sub-optimal situation we experience 60 today, and to reconcile the sea ice variables with the practice in other ECV domains.
+An upcoming 61 opportunity for GCOS to revise its list of ECVs is with its next Implementation Plan in 2022.
+62

-CAPSULE: We introduce a set of seven sea ice Essential Climate Variables (ECVs) meant to enter into the plans of the Global Climate Observing System (GCOS).
+CAPSULE: We introduce a set of seven sea ice Essential Climate Variables (ECVs) meant to enter the plans of the Global Climate Observing System (GCOS) from 2022.

-1. Introduction
+65 1.
+Introduction